fengweie/Reading-list-in-2019/README.md

 - **Mimic by Adversary**: "Training Shallow and Thin Networks for Acceleration via Knowledge Distillation with Conditional Adversarial Networks", 2017.
 - **Multi teachers**: "Amalgamating Knowledge towards Comprehensive Classification", in AAAI, 2019.
 - **DML**: "Deep Mutual Learning", in CVPR, 2018.
+- **Dual Student**: "Dual Student: Breaking the Limits of the Teacher in Semisupervised Learning", in ICCV, 2019. (根据两网络的stability设置相互学习的条件)⭐️⭐️⭐️

 ## Learning with Noisy Labels: